lgreif/ece-modules/README.md

 The variable power supply design is based around the LM317 adjustable linear voltage regulator.
 The specific version used here is the LM317DCYR from Texas Instruments.

 After looking through the [LM317DCYR Datasheet](https://rocelec.widen.net/view/pdf/mlzstqhekh/slvs044x.pdf?t.download=true&u=5oefqw), I settled on using the typical application schematic for my adjustable regulator design.
 This design has a few more components than necessary such as the diodes D1 and D2, but they are a good idea to help prevent Cadj and Co from discharging onto the output of the regulator.
+The potentiometer is in parallel with another resistor to reduce the maximum resistance value to 5K Ohms while being able to use a 10K potentiometer that we have on hand.

 ![Sheet symbol blocks](documentation/assets/img/LM317TypicalApplication.jpg)